ncatlab/nlab-content/pages/9/4/5/6/6549/content.md

 =--
 =--

-This entry is to record the reference
+This entry is to record the reference:

 * [[Shiing-shen Chern]], [[James Simons]]: